About Me, the writer

 The more I review what I am trying to say the more I realize it’s what 80 year- olds do.
 Kind of like that song in CATS, “Memory.”
 We were beautiful then

 I guess I simply can’t go quietly into the night.
 And finally for a surprise ending.
 I may kvetch a lot about all that is wrong in the universe, but I am actually happy most of the time.
 I’m enjoying myself as a writer, enjoying being a great friend for myself.
 It’s a lot of fun, trying to write things well.
 I get totally lost in it and the hours and days pass with me feeling happy with my life.
 I guess I didn’t need my wife’s advice about enjoying writing itself, just like she enjoys making music.
 Yes I have difficulty accepting that I have so few readers.
 It would shut me up in the complaint department to simply accept reality, and get what I can get from the hours and hours of absorption, and yes, pleasure.
 So there I have said it.
 My life as a writer isn’t bad.
-Moreover, others may find my kvetching gauche but I enjoy it.
-I come from Jewish Eastern European stock.
+Moreover, others may find my kvetching gauche but truthfully like most old people I enjoy complaining.
+Not doing it, having the wisdom of Solomon would make for a much more charming persona.
+But I come from Jewish Eastern European stock.
 It is a long tradition.
-As Freud put it the goal of psychoanalysis is to end neurotic suffering and replace it with ordinary human misery.
+As Freud put it, the goal of psychoanalysis is to end neurotic suffering and replace it with ordinary human misery.